mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 09:00 17 December 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
-- Rising river levels today may lead to flooding.
-Flooding is possible on 16 December 2025.
+- High river levels today may lead to flooding.
+Flooding is possible on 17 December 2025.

 Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
 Other locations that may be affected include Westbury and Lydney.

-Further rainfall is forecast over the next 48 hours.
+Further rainfall is forecast over the next 48 hours, which could cause river levels to rise further.

 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water .

-This message will be updated by 10:00AM on 17 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - Rising river levels may lead to flooding.
 Flooding is possible on 16 December 2025.